mattbsox/liberty-openldap/README.md

 Once the container is running it can be accessed at `https://localhost:6443`.
 You'll need to login with the admin credentials.
 By default these are `cn=damin,dc=example,dc=org:admin`.

+## Adding a user

 You'll need to add a new user that you can use to log into the application.
-This app is configured to use the inetOrgPerson type.
+This app is configured to use the `inetOrgPerson` type.
-In the phpLDAPAdmin click the drop down menu for the DN you have set up.
+- In the phpLDAPAdmin click the drop down menu for the DN you have set up.
 It will be `dc=example,dc=org` by default.
-Go to `Create new entry here` and select `Default`.
+- Go to `Create new entry here` and select `Default`.
 Once in `Default` go to the drop down menu and select inetOrgPerson.
-Set the `RDN` to `cn` and add an entry for the cn, sn, and password.
-Click create and commit the entry.
+- Set the `RDN` to `cn` and add an entry for the `cn`, `sn`, and `password`.
+- Click create and commit the entry.

 You should now have a new user in your OpenLDAP registry.

 ## Running and accessing the application